Don’t be fooled by simplicity.

 There are many illustrious Italian cheeses.
 Mozzarella and ricotta are two others that deserve at least an honourable mention.
 But Parmesan, with its distinctive hard flaky texture and nutty savoury flavour, is perhaps the most versatile, and perhaps the most revered.

-As with Champaign, Parmesan is intimately bound to its region of origin – only cheese produced in northern Italy’s Emilia-Romagna province can legally bare the Parmigiano ‘Parmesan’ Reggiano name.
+As with Champaign, Parmesan is intimately bound to its region of origin – only cheese produced in northern Italy’s Emilia-Romagna province can legally bear the Parmigiano ‘Parmesan’ Reggiano name.

-As with cheese, it’s difficult to talk about one herb used in Italian cooking without at least mentioning rosemary, sage and oregano too.
+As with cheese, it’s difficult to talk about one herb used in Italian cooking without also at least mentioning rosemary, sage, and oregano.
 All are essentials in any Italian kitchen.
-But basil is perhaps the most commonly used, and is also the centrepiece ingredient of that most quintessential of Italian sauces: green pesto.
+But basil is perhaps the most commonly used and is also the centrepiece of that most quintessential of Italian sauces: green pesto.